rcantini/rcantini.github.io/content/post/hashtag recommendation/index.md

 > \\]

  where \\(\theta \\)  denotes the set of model parameters.
 Therefore, the above function maximes the difference between adopted and avoided microtopics.
- 2. *Modeling user and microtopic content*:
+ 2. *Modeling user and microtopic content*: blablabla.
- 3. *Modeling user and microtopic attributes*:
+ 3. *Modeling user and microtopic attributes*: blablabla.